crystal-lang/crystal/_gitbook/syntax_and_semantics/the_program.md

 add(1, 2) #=> 3
 ```

 A method's value is the value of its last expression, there's no need for explicit `return` expressions.
-Howver, explicit `return` are possible:
+However, explicit `return` are possible:

 ```ruby
 def even?(num)